18F/pclob/_reports/2016-02_update-on-recommendations-215-702.md

 this recommendation as it refines internal processes for data management.
 Thus, the CIA’s new minimization procedures do not reflect changes to implement this recommendation with regard to metadata queries.

+_(4) Board Chairman David Medine and Board Member Patricia Wald joined this recommendation but in a separate statement recommended requiring judicial approval for the use of U.S. person queries of Section 702 data for foreign intelligence purposes._

+_(5) Board Member Elisebeth Collins would not extend a new requirement to this effect to metadata queries._

-Recommendation 4: Provide the FISC with Documentation of Section 702 Targeting Decisions and U.S. Person Queries
+### Recommendation 4: Provide the FISC with Documentation of Section 702 Targeting Decisions and U.S. Person Queries
-Status:
+**Status:
-Substantially implemented
+Substantially implemented**

-Text of the Board’s Recommendation:
+**Text of the Board’s Recommendation:**
 To assist in the FISA court’s consideration of the government’s periodic Section 702 certification applications, the government should submit with those applications a random sample of tasking sheets and a random sample of the NSA’s and CIA’s U.S. person query terms, with supporting documentation.
 The sample size and methodology should be approved by the FISA court.

-Explanation for the Recommendation:
+**Explanation for the Recommendation:**
 Providing a random sample of targeting decisions would allow the FISC to take a retrospective look at the targets selected over the course of a recent period of time.
 The data could help inform the FISA court’s review process by providing some insight into